 Why #MeToo matters for travelers

 Because, statistically speaking, you can probably also say #MeToo.
-One in five women and one in 71 men will be sexually assaulted in their lifetime, according to the National Sexual Violence Resource Center.
+One in five women and one in 71 men will be sexually assaulted in their lifetime in the United States, according to the National Sexual Violence Resource Center.
 These are numbers we can’t ignore.